yjg30737/pyqt-custom-titlebar-window/README.md

 * <a href="https://github.com/yjg30737/python-color-getter.git">python-color-getter</a> - To get the complementary color of base ```QWidget``` to make the title ```QLabel``` conspicuous
 * <a href="https://github.com/yjg30737/pyqt-windows-min-max-close-buttons-widget.git">pyqt-windows-min-max-close-buttons-widget</a> - To provide the min/max/close buttons with the Windows 10 OS style
 * <a href="https://github.com/yjg30737/pyqt-mac-min-max-close-buttons-widget.git">pyqt-mac-min-max-close-buttons-widget</a> - To provide the min/max/close buttons with the macOS style
+* <a href="https://github.com/yjg30737/pyqt-top-titlebar-widget.git">pyqt-top-titlebar-widget</a> - For separated title bar feature

 ## Feature
 * If you drag the frame, window will be resized.